-For the southern NA region, the contribution from the overcast cloud state in both the PI and PD is much smaller $(-0.24 \text{ W m}^{-2})$ compared to the northern NA, indicating that pure microphysical (Twomey) changes are less important.
-The net contribution from zero and overcast state combinations is $(-1.50 + 1.14 = -0.36 \text{ W m}^{-2})$ and there are also large net contributions from PI $f_c$ values between 0 and
+For the southern NA region the contribution from the overcast cloud state in both the PI and PD is much smaller (-0.24 W m-2) compared to the northern NA indicating that pure microphysical (Twomey) changes are are less important.
+The net contribution from zero and overcast state combinations is $(-1.50 + 1.14 = -0.36 \text{ W m}^{-2})$ and there are also large net contributions from PI f_c values between 0 and 0.4 transitioning to PD values of 0.8-1.0.
+The creation of f_c =0.2 cloud from clear skies is the most important single term associated with cloud fraction changes for the southern NA region, in contrast to the northern NA region.
+The Twomey effect for $f_c <= 0.2$ clouds is also important.
+This indicates a relatively more important role for trade cumulus or open cell stratocumulus for the southern NA region.
+As also suggested from the previous results, this indicates that cloud fraction changes are relatively more important than the Twomey effect for this region compared to the northern NA region.

 Figure 18.
-Contributions (colours; the highest 10 values in absolute magnitude are also labelled with text) to the surface ACI forcing for the different combinations of cloud state in the PI emission run (x axis) and in the PD emission run (y axis).
-The cloud states are the eight different possible combinations of low-, mid- and high-altitude clouds (see Fig. 17).
-The overall contribution is shown, which includes the frequencies of occurrence such that the sum of all of the values gives the overall regional mean contribution. (a) The northern NA region; (b) the southern NA region.
+Contributions (colours; the highest 10 values in absolute magnitude are also labelled with text) to the surface ACI forcing for the different combinations of cloud state in the Pre-Industrial (PI) emission run (x-axis) and in the Present Day (PD) emission run (y-axis).
+The cloud states are the eight different possible combinations of low, mid and high altitude cloud (see Fig. 17).
+The overall contribution is shown, which includes the frequencies of occurrence such that the sum of all of the values gives the overall regional mean contribution.
+Left:the northern NA region; right: the southern NA region.
 The top row shows all of the combinations.
-In the bottom row plots, the contributions due to PI to PD transitions between states are added to the same transition between PD and PI in order to get the net contribution; see Appendix G for details of this.
+In the bottom row plots the contributions due to PI to PD transitions between states are added to the same transition between PD and PI in order to get the net contribution; see Appendix G for details of this.